Bible Trivia Question

 What immediate consequence did Adam and Eve face after eating the forbidden fruit?

-| They died instantly. | They forgot God's command. | They were banished from the garden immediately. | Their eyes were opened, and they realized they were naked. |
+| They were banished from the garden immediately. | They died instantly. | Their eyes were opened, and they realized they were naked. | They forgot God's command. |

 What type of clothing did God make for Adam and Eve after the Fall?

-| Garments of wool | Garments of fig leaves | Garments of linen | Garments of skin |
+| Garments of fig leaves | Garments of skin | Garments of linen | Garments of wool |

 How did Adam and Eve attempt to cover their nakedness after their sin?

-| They wove grass mats. | They used animal skins. | They sewed fig leaves together. | They hid behind trees. |
+| They wove grass mats. | They used animal skins. | They hid behind trees. | They sewed fig leaves together. |

 Sign up for our Bible Quizzes & Puzzles Newsletter